 Applications are to be received from clinical health researchers who hold a medical degree (M.D.) with or without an additional degree (ex.
 Ph.D.) in any of the health sciences and/or health professions.

-Applicants and their institution (in the present case, Horizon Health Network and department from where the applicant is from) agree to dedicate 10 to 50% of protected time to research for the entire period of the award, e.g. four (4) years.
+Applicants and their institution (Horizon Health Network and the applicant's department) agree to provide at least 10% of protected time to research for the entire period of the award, e.g. four (4) years.
 The time allocation varies based on the clinical responsibilities designated and agreed to by the regional health authorities and departments.

 This program covers four (4) research areas, all of which are open to all eligible applicants: